balanced/balanced-php/README.md

 ## Installation

-Balanced is PSR-0 compliant so add this to your `composor.json`:
+Balanced is PSR-0 compliant and uses [Composer](https://github.com/composer/composer), to install add this to your `composer.json`:

     {
         "require": {